 The nerve that's affected, the trigeminal nerve, is responsible for sensations such as heat or pain in your face.
 It's near your eye, and it branches up to your forehead, across your cheek, down your jaw line, and above your ear on the same side, too.

-The pain is almost always one-sided, and it stays on the same side during a period, the time when you're getting daily attacks.
+- Pain: It’s almost always one-sided, and it stays on the same side during a period, the time when you're getting daily attacks.
 (When a new headache period starts, it might switch to the opposite side, but that's rare.)
 It's often described as having a burning or piercing quality.
 It may be throbbing or constant.
+You'll feel it behind or around one eye.
+It may spread to your forehead, temple, nose, cheek, or upper gum on that side.
+Your scalp may be tender.
+You can often feel your blood pulsing.

-Attacks appear to be linked to the circadian rhythm, your body's 24-hour clock.
+- Predictable: Attacks seem to be linked to the circadian rhythm, your body's 24-hour clock.
 They happen so regularly, generally at the same time each day, that they've been called "alarm clock headaches."
-One will often wake you up an hour or two after you go to bed.
+They might even wake you up an hour or two after you go to bed.
 Nighttime attacks can be more severe than the daytime ones.

-Most people will get daily headaches for 2 weeks to 3 months; in between these periods, they'll be pain-free for at least 2 weeks.
-About 2 of every 10 people with cluster headaches have less than 14 headache-free days per year.
+- Frequent: Most people will get daily headaches for 2 weeks to 3 months; in between these periods, they'll be pain-free for at least 2 weeks.

 - Discomfort or a mild burning sensation